kmill/lean4-raytracer/readme.md

 ```
 The rendering settings are hard-coded in `writeTestImage` in `render.lean`.

+(Note: I was told that you might need to `leanmake bin PKG=render` before building.)

 ## C benchmark

 The `c` folder contains an implementation of the raytracer in C, hand translated from Lean using C idioms.